NHSDigital/electronic-prescription-service-api/README.md

 * `sandbox/` This NodeJS application implements a mock implementation of the service.
 Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
 It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `apiproxy/` The Apigee API Proxy
+* `coordinator/` Deals with message translation and distribution to other services.
+Backend for the production EPS FHIR API.

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://emea-demo8-nhsdportal.apigee.io/).